Human chorionic gonadotropin: Homeopathic HCG for weight control

 Controversy about, and shortages of, injected HCG for weight loss have led to substantial Internet promotion of "homeopathic HCG" for weight control.
 The ingredients in these products are often obscure, but if prepared from true HCG via homeopathic dilution, they contain either no HCG at all or only trace amounts.
 Moreover, it is highly unlikely that oral HCG is bioavailable due to the fact that digestive protease enzymes and hepatic metabolism renders peptide-based molecules (such as insulin and human growth hormone) biologically inert.
 HCG can likely only enter the bloodstream through injection.

 The United States Food and Drug Administration has stated that over-the-counter products containing HCG are fraudulent and ineffective for weight loss.
 They are also not protected as homeopathic drugs and have been deemed illegal substances.
 HCG is classified as a prescription drug in the United States and it has not been approved for over-the-counter sales by the FDA as a weight loss product or for any other purposes, and therefore neither HCG in its pure form nor any preparations containing HCG may be sold legally in the country except by prescription.
 In December 2011, FDA and FTC started to take actions to pull unapproved HCG products from the market.
 In the aftermath, some suppliers started to switch to "hormone-free" versions of their weight loss products, where the hormone is replaced with an unproven mixture of free amino acids or where radionics is used to transfer the "energy" to the final product.

-As of 6 December 2011, the United States Food and Drug Administration has prohibited the sale of homeopathic and over-the-counter hCG diet products and declared them fraudelent and banned.
+As of 6 December 2011, the United States Food and Drug Administration has prohibited the sale of homeopathic and over-the-counter hCG diet products and declared them fraudulent and banned.